Krzysiekksi6/Krzysiekksi6/README.md

 #
+### 🎓 I am currently in the middle of a project using Angular CLI "AudioShop" as Backend I am using , NodeJS, Express, MongoDB.
+Full CRUD App with Authentication
+#
 ### 🏄‍♂️ Projects I have completed and have on my Github profile:

 - movie database - academic project along the lines of the popular Filmweb application implemented using ReactJS and an available external API